 Do you accept gratuities?

-Although gratuities are not expected, we do appreciate it if you think we performed well for you and your guests!
+Gratuities are not expected, but we do appreciate it if you think we performed well for you and your guests!
 We are after all, in the service industry!!
 Gratuities are shared with all team members.

 You did such a great job, what can I do for your business?